pingcap/tidb-operator/docs/CONTRIBUTING.md

 #### Run e2e tests

-For e2e tests, we recommend DinD K8s environment.
-Follow [this guide](./local-dind-tutorial.md) to spin up a local DinD K8s cluster.
+For e2e tests, we recommend DinD Kubernetes environment.
+Follow [this guide](./local-dind-tutorial.md) to spin up a local DinD Kubernetes cluster.

-You should also deploy a registry in DinD, so you can push and use your Docker images in DinD K8s.
+You should also deploy a registry in DinD, so you can push and use your Docker images in DinD Kubernetes.

 ```sh
 $ ./manifests/local-dind/deploy-registry.sh